vijayabme/Election-Analysis/README.md

 ## Challenge Summary
 The analysis of the county votes show that:
-- There were 369,711 total votes cast in the election -The counties were :
+- There were 369,711 total votes cast in the election
+- The counties were :
     - Jefferson
     - Denver
     - Arapahoe
--The county results were :
+- The county results were :
     - Jefferson received 10.5% of the vote and 38,855 number of votes
     - Denver received 82.8% of the vote and 306,055 number of votes
-    - Arapahoe recevied 6.7% of the vote and 24,801 number of votes -The county with the largest turnout was Denver
+    - Arapahoe recevied 6.7% of the vote and 24,801 number of votes
+- The county with the largest turnout was Denver